If you love watching Independence Day fireworks displays, this is a roundup of the best places to enjoy them in California.

 Fourth of July in San Francisco

-To see fireworks all around the Bay, try Treasure Island.
+To see the fireworks going off with the city behind them, go east on the Bay Bridge toward Oakland and exit at Treasure Island.
 Or go up into the Marin Headlands north of the Golden Gate Bridge for a bird's eye view.
 For both of the locations, you need to get there early.
 These prime spots fill up hours in advance.

 You can also see the fireworks while on a dinner cruise with Hornblower Cruises.

 During the day, head to the East Bay for one of the country's biggest Independence Day parades.
-In fact, Alameda Fourth of July parade is so big that locals joke that half the 80,000 residents turn out to watch the other half marching past.
+In fact, the Alameda Fourth of July parade is so big that locals joke that half the 80,000 residents turn out to watch the other half marching past.
+Find out more here.

 In case you don't know about San Francisco summer weather, don't plan on watching the fireworks wearing a skimpy summer outfit.
 July 4th in San Francisco can be foggy and cold.
 In fact, people sometimes wear as many as four layers to keep warm while watching the fireworks.

 Fourth of July at Lake Tahoe

 The big celebration at Lake Tahoe is Lights on the Lake, the largest synchronized fireworks display in the western United States.
 The fireworks are launched from barges just off the South Shore at the town of Stateline, Nevada.

 Incline Village also has an Independence celebration, the Red, White and Tahoe Blue Festival.
 It includes a parade, fireworks, and duck races, featuring an adorable bunch of rubber duckies floating down the stream toward the lake, although the celebration will not be happening in 2019.